Instant Pot Jasmine Rice Recipe

 Instant Pot Jasmine Rice is fluffy, perfect, and so easy to make.
 You don’t need a rice cooker to have the most delicious, perfectly cooked rice for your next stir fry dinner!

 As promised when I shared the sweet chili chicken stir fry recipe, here’s the recipe for Instant Pot jasmine rice!
 Jasmine rice is one of my absolute favorite things.
 It has the best flavor and it’s perfect with any type of stir fry recipe.
-It’s the perfect accompaniment to this honey balsamic chicken with crispy vegetables, an oven roasted sheet pan dinner.
+Jasmine rice is the perfect accompaniment to this honey balsamic chicken with crispy vegetables, an oven roasted sheet pan dinner.
+I always serve jasmine rice to soak up the delicious creamy wine sauce in this chicken recipe.

 Or I love jasmine rice completely by itself.
 With butter.